soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "YES"
 }) %>
 ```
-soa.cm.requiredEmailTextBoxFormRow
+soa.cm.requiredEmailTextBoxFormRow<br/>
-•   `requiredEmailTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `requiredEmailTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 The field is required to be an email address and must be filled out.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredEmailTextBoxFormRow({
 "name" : "Email",